+Table 2.SM.4

-Table 2.SM.4: Remaining carbon dioxide budget from 1 January 2018 reduced by the effect of non-CO2 forcers.
-Numbers are differences between estimates of the remaining budget made with the log-normal distribution compared to that estimated with a normal distribution of TCRE based on the AR5 likely range (see Table 2.SM.1).
+Remaining carbon dioxide budget from 1 January 2018 reduced by the effect of non-CO2 forcers.
+Numbers are differences between estimates of the remaining budget made with the log-normal distribution compared to that estimated with a normal distribution of TCRE based on the AR5 likely range (see Table 2.A.1).
 290 GtCO2 have been removed to account for emissions between the start of 2011 and the end of 2017.
 This method employed the FAIR model RNCTC estimates of non-CO2 temperature response.
-Additional global warming is expressed as changes in global near-surface air temperature.